Developer Guide

 search Dominic r/1

-will be shown on the client list, regardless if the user was on the client list initially.
+Expected: Clients withDominicin any of its attributes and risk appetite of1will be shown on the client list, regardless if the user was on the client list initially.
 Details of the command is shown in the status message. -

 Test case: